Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 SD

-South Dakota maintains a moderate regulatory posture toward drone operations, with targeted restrictions on privacy, private property trespass, and operations over critical facilities.
-The state exempts drones under 55 pounds from aircraft registration and defers to FAA rules for most operational requirements, but adds state-specific protections regarding surveillance, property rights, and correctional facility security.
+South Dakota maintains a generally permissive approach to drone operations, requiring compliance with FAA rules while imposing targeted state-level restrictions focused on privacy, private property landing, and operations near critical facilities.
+The state exempts drones under 55 lbs from state registration and allows recreational flying in state parks without permits.

 Tennessee